microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 For the further information on how to start recording logs being emitted by Fluid, see [Telemetry]({{< relref "telemetry.md" >}}).

 The container being fetched back will hold the `initialObjects` as defined in the container schema.
-See [Data modeling]({{< relref "data-modeling.md" >}}) to learn more about how to establish the schema and use the `FluidContainer` object.
+See [Data modeling]({{< relref "data-modeling.md" >}}) to learn more about how to establish the schema and use the `container` object.

 ## Getting audience details